georgegiam/MD5-Password-Cracker/README.md

 e478ddc1ba129099a60026680a29f912

-2) Dictionary
+2) Rainbow Table
-This is also a text file (.txt)which contains the hash and the password in each row (1 per row) like below:
+This is also a text file (.txt) which contains the hash and the password in each row (1 per row) like below:

 32250170a0dca92d53ec9624f336ca24 pass123